JAGROOPSINGH13/COVID-19-DATA-EXPLORATION-IN-SQL/README.md

 ![image](https://user-images.githubusercontent.com/112798984/206856707-350c7e01-ba1b-4d41-aba4-ebfe4ad748c7.png)

 # THE DATA
-The dataset is from https://ourworldindata.org/covid-deaths.
+The dataset is from [OUR WORLD IN DATA](https://ourworldindata.org/covid-deaths).
 It has data from January 2020 to November 2022.
 I manipulated the data in Excel to contain the columns I wanted to work with.
 # DATASET FEATURES
 COVID-19 Deaths
 ![image](https://user-images.githubusercontent.com/112798984/206856921-3a26f1b1-a189-4b64-9649-e786c9221881.png)